Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Homology of the commutative graph complex

 \subsection{Further structures}

-In addition to the differential $d$, the graph complex carries a second differential which corresponds to deleting edges:
+In addition to the differential ${\rm d}$, we consider two more operations on graphs.
+They do not preserve~$\GC_N$, so in order to incorporate them, one must relax the definitions of the graph complex.
+Instead of doing this, we observe that these operations will only appear via an integration formula \eqref{IntroStokes}, in which all terms corresponding to graphs which lie outside $\GC_N$, i.e., which have a vertex of degree $\leq 2$ or a tadpole, automatically vanish by Proposition~\ref{prop: vanishing}.

+The first additional structure is a ``second'' differential which deletes edges:

-where $G \backslash e_i$ is the graph $G$ with the same vertex set but with edge $e_i$ deleted.
-One checks again that $\delta$ is well-defined and satisfies $\delta^2=0$.
-It is observed in \cite{SpectralSequenceGC2} that the graph complex has trivial homology with respect to $\delta$, since adjoining an edge in all possible ways defines a homology inverse.
-Using the differential $\delta$, one can show that there exists an infinite family of non-trivial higher degree classes in $H^n(\GC_2)$, $n>0$, via a spectral sequence argument \cite{SpectralSequenceGC2}.
+where $G \backslash e_i$ is the graph $G$ with the same vertex set but with the edge $e_i$ deleted.
+One checks again that $\delta$ is well-defined on graph isomorphism classes and satisfies $\delta^2=0$ and ${\rm d} \delta+ \delta {\rm d} =0$.
+It has degree $N-1$.
+Note that deleting an edge can generate 2-valent vertices, and so $\delta$ does not preserve the graph complex $\GC_N$.
+It does, however, preserve the complex $\GC_N^{\geq 2}$ of graphs with no vertices of degree $\leq 1$, and it is observed in \cite{SpectralSequenceGC2} that the graph complex $\GC_0^{\geq 2}$ has trivial homology with respect to $\delta$, since adjoining an edge in all possible ways defines a homology inverse.
+Consequently, one shows that there exists an infinite family of non-trivial higher degree classes in $H_n(\GC_2)$, $n>0$, via a spectral sequence argument \cite{SpectralSequenceGC2}.
 The existence of these classes unfortunately uses \eqref{MTZinjection} in an essential way.